zouharvi/uds-rug-student/README.md

 ## Experiments setup

-There are two factors: palette presence (4) and palette adaptivity (2) which is almost a 4x2 design though no adaptivity is needed for _no colour palette_ and _word colours chosen randomly_.
+There are two factors: palette presence (3) and palette adaptivity (3) which is almost a 3x3 design though no adaptivity is needed for _no colour palette_.
-Overall this results in 6 conditions.
+Overall this results in 7 conditions.

 ### Palette Presence